 - Quick Start Guide.
-We mail all new members our Arkansas BlueCross BlueShield Your Quick Start Guide immediately following their enrollment.
-The Guide orients members to Arkansas Blue Cross by giving them essential information about how to get information, how to use the Member ID Card, how to find providers and get help choosing a provider or making an appointment, choosing a Primary Care Physician and getting an annual wellness exam, where to seek care in different circumstances, and the availability of case management. - My BluePrint.
-My Blueprint is our secure member portal giving members 24/7 access to their health plan information and a variety of self-service functions.
-We encourage members to register for a My Blueprint account which they can access from any web enabled device.
-From My Blueprint members can: find a doctor or hospital, estimate treatment costs, view what is covered on their plan, check their deductible, review status of claims and claims history, view their personal health record, order replacement member ID cards, and review a recent doctor visit. - ArkansasBlue Welcome Centers: We believe in Arkansans helping Arkansans.
-In keeping with this belief, Arkansas Blue Cross has eight Welcome Centers located throughout the state.
-Members can visit our Welcome Centers to pay their bill and to get information about their current plan and benefits.
+We mail our Arkansas Blue Cross and Blue Shield Your Quick Start Guide to all new members immediately following their enrollment.
+The guide orients members to Arkansas Blue Cross by giving them essentials on how to get information, how to use the member ID card, how to find providers and get help choosing a provider or making an appointment, choosing a Primary Care Physician and getting an annual wellness exam, where to seek care in different circumstances, and the availability of case management. - Blueprint Portal.
+Blueprint Portal is our secure member portal giving members 24/7 access to their health plan information and various self-service functions.
+We encourage members to register for a Blueprint Portal account which they can access from any web-enabled device.
+From the Blueprint Portal, members can: find a doctor or hospital, estimate treatment costs, view what is covered on their plan, check their deductible, review the status of claims and claims history, view their personal health record, order a replacement member ID card, and review a recent doctor visit. - ArkansasBlue Welcome Centers: We believe in Arkansans helping Arkansans.
+In keeping with this belief, Arkansas Blue Cross has eight welcome centers throughout the state.
+Members can visit our welcome centers to pay their bills and to get information about their current plans and benefits.
 Members can walk in or schedule an appointment.
-Welcome Center staff will be trained in and knowledgeable about ARHOME and engage ARHOME guests to ensure they understand the value of their insurance, how to best use their benefits including preventive care and health screenings, and the availability of incentives for participating in Health Improvement Initiative activities and Economic Independence Initiative Activities.

-- Member Coverage Documents.
+Welcome center staff will be trained in and knowledgeable about ARHOME, so they may engage ARHOME guests to ensure they understand the value of their insurance.
+Staff will share with ARHOME guests how to best use their benefits, including preventive care and health screenings, and the availability of incentives for participating in Health Improvement Initiative and Economic Independence Initiative activities. - Member Coverage Documents.
 We provide our members with their certification of coverage, schedule of benefits, and summary of benefits.
-These foundational documents provide members with information of their benefits and coverage. - Public Website: Our public website provides members with easy access to information about a range of topics organized by what is most popular with members.
-Members can search for a doctor, get answers to frequently asked questions, learn how to earn rewards for healthy behaviors, find coverage information and forms, learn how to activate a Virtual Health account that provides 24/7 access to board-certified physicians for virtual health visits, and access a range of health and wellness information and resources. - Social Media: We maintain a presence on all primary social media platforms and use this presence to deploy health and wellness messaging to members with a focus on encouraging actions and decision making that will advance the member's health and wellness, improve health outcomes, and result in appropriate health case usage.
-For example, in 2021 we've used our social media messaging to provide information about vaccine clinics and promote member choice to receive a COVID-19 vaccine. - Digital Health Coach App: Starting January 1, 2022, Arkansas Blue Cross will make a digital health coach application available to members for free.
+These foundational documents provide members with information about their benefits and coverage. - Public Website: Our public website provides members with easy access to information about a range of topics organized by what is most popular with members.
+Members can search for a doctor, get answers to frequently asked questions, learn how to earn rewards for healthy behaviors, find coverage information and forms, learn how to activate a Virtual Health account for 24/7 access to virtual appointments with board-certified physicians, and access to a range of health and wellness information and resources. - Social Media: We maintain a presence on all primary social media platforms and use this presence to deploy health and wellness messaging to members.
+Our posts focus on encouraging actions and decision-making that will advance the member's health and wellness, improve health outcomes, and result in appropriate health case usage. - Digital Health Coach App: We make a digital health coach application available to members for free.
 Through the digital health coach app, members can review assigned health actions, complete our NCQA certified Health Risk Assessment, review available reward balances, access NCQA certified educational content, and select to receive omnichannel communications including email and text.
-The app provides a personalized health action plan, relevant health education, and a secure messaging center to receive timely information from Arkansas Blue Cross. - Care Management: Our URAC accredited care management program supports members and their families as they navigate the health care system.
-Care managers help members understand and maximize the benefits available, provide health education and coaching to empower members to self-manage aspects of care deemed appropriate by the member's physician, help members deal with the complexities of the health-care system, and identify cost effective alternatives to high-cost treatment settings such as hospitalization.
-Our Care Management program is a collaborative process that provides our care managers with a 360° holistic view of the member.
-Our care managers use this view to engage the member, providers (when necessary), and other health care professionals for an interdisciplinary best-in practice approach to managing the member's health conditions.
-We identify and assist high-risk members coping with complex care or catastrophic health events.
-We assess, plan, facilitate, and advocate for options and services designed to meet the member's healthcare needs through communication and available resources to promote cost effective outcomes.
-This approach focuses on the benefits of our in-depth data analyticsdriven program that captures multiple data points risk stratifying the entire population.
-This innovative approach allows us to identify members requiring case management, and employ an integrated approach that ensure followthrough, decreases emergency room utilization, and avoids readmissions.
+The app provides a personalized health action plan, relevant health education, and a secure messaging center to receive timely information from Arkansas